MartinThoma/MartinThoma.github.io/_posts/2011-12-08-configurig-gedit-for-developers.md

 You install it by extracting and copying the whole folder (with plugins!) to ~/gnome2/gedit.

 <h2>What could be better</h2>
-The design could be simmilar to Chrome ☺ So they could have some nicer tabs.
+The design could be similar to Chrome ☺ So they could have some nicer tabs.
 Nothing really important.

 I really miss comment folding since I have to write Java code with a lot of Doc comments

-<h2>Further reading and ressources</h2>
+<h2>Further reading and resources</h2>
 <ul>
     <li><a href="http://projects.gnome.org/gedit/">Official Website</a>: You can find the Windows Binary here.</li>
     <li><a href="http://live.gnome.org/Gedit/ExternalToolsPluginCommands">External Tools</a></li>